reverse-atomic-roger/cryptopals-set-1/README.md

 Our attempts at the cryptopals challenges, set 1.

+Challenges can be found at https://www.cryptopals.com/sets/1

 Hopefully they work, but that is not guaranteed!